The Intervention (film)

 The Intervention is a 2016 American independent dramedy film, written and directed by Clea DuVall in her feature directorial debut.
 It stars DuVall, Melanie Lynskey, Natasha Lyonne, Vincent Piazza, Jason Ritter, Ben Schwartz, Alia Shawkat, and Cobie Smulders.
 The film debuted at Sundance on January 26, 2016, and began a limited theatrical run on August 26, 2016, premiering on VOD the same day.
 It received generally positive reviews from critics.

 Synopsis

-A weekend escape for a gang of old friends takes a sour turn when two of them—married couple Ruby and Peter (Cobie Smulders and Vincent Piazza)—discover that the entire trip has been orchestrated by Annie (Melanie Lynskey), a control freak with a spiralling booze problem, who's convinced herself the couple are desperately unhappy in their relationship and that an "intervention" is needed to remedy it.
-What Annie and the others don't realize—but what becomes startlingly clear as the disastrous few days develop—is that their own problems are just as big and in as dire need of attention as Ruby and Peter's.
+A gang of old friends gave a weekend escape.
+The event takes a sour turn when two of them —married couple Ruby and Peter (Cobie Smulders and Vincent Piazza)— discover that the entire trip has been orchestrated by Annie (Melanie Lynskey), a control freak with a spiralling booze problem.
+She convinced herself that the couple are desperately unhappy in their relationship and that an "intervention" is needed to remedy it.
+They eventually realize that Annie's own problems are just as big and in as dire need of attention as Ruby and Peter's.